sarisp3260/Hospital-Yern-API/README.md

 7. In the SQL Server Management Studio 19 Application run the DML command to insert the data:

 	You can find it in the following folder
 	=> BD/DML.sql
+8. Run the code and enjoy

+## Thanks for watching